 In many cases of domestic abuse—the thing these people are compare-and-contrasting me to—it’s not logistics that truly keep people trapped.
 Being a literal prisoner is not so common in these cases, and the logistics may be difficult—but frequently, they’re not impossible.
 I see it as unusual for someone to spend a long period of time in a relationship while wholeheartedly wanting out, but being stuck on logistics.
 The vast majority of the relationship is usually spent not truly trying the lock on the door.

 It’s spent in that emotional fog.
 It’s a lack of mental clarity that keeps you there, or—in a lot of cases—keeps you coming back.
 It’s the invisible bonds between you and your partner.

 Where there’s a will to leave, there’s usually a way.
 But the will isn’t a guarantee, either.

 In academic literature on the subject, the stages of change model is frequently used.
 The stages include precontemplation (not intending to make a change any time soon), contemplation (the problem is acknowledged; change is considered), preparation (planning for change), action (implementation of the plan), and maintenance (reinforcing and sustaining the change).

-However, this study on leaving abusers posits that preparation is not a necessary stage in terms of change itself, citing that almost half of participants did not engage with this stage at all (and this was consistent with other findings), and this did not seem to affect the action or maintenance stages.
+However, one 2009 study (“Exploring Boundary Ambiguity Using the Stages of Change Model” by Lyndal Bee Lian Khaw and Jennifer L. Hardesty) on leaving abusers posits that preparation is not a necessary stage in terms of change itself, citing that almost half of participants did not engage with this stage at all (and this was consistent with other findings), and this did not seem to affect the action or maintenance stages.